 These CDs are, of course, a great place to invest for short-term financial obligations, like a wedding or family vacation.
 But they can also be useful financial tools for a CD ladder.

 |First Internet Bank||2.09%||$1,000|

 Credit union and community bank CDs can often be the best game in town for those who live in the right place or work for a certain employer.

 To find the best 6-month CD rates, always compare offers from both online banks and credit unions.

 The national average for 6-month CDs sank to a record low of 0.14% APY in September 2013 and remained there as recently as June 2014.

 Back in February 2007, before irresponsible mortgage lending led the economy over a cliff, the average return for 6-month CDs was 3.50% APY.

 But after the Federal Reserve stepped in to talk the markets off a ledge by holding interest rates down to allow the economy to rebuild to full capacity, it kept them there for seven years.

-    That era finally concluded in December 2015 when the Fed's rate-setting committee launched a series of gradual rate hikes over the next several years.
+That era finally concluded in December 2015 when the Fed’s rate-setting committee launched what was expected to be a series of gradual rate hikes over the next several years.

 RATE SEARCH: Compare CD rates.